 So to find that perfect moment, suck up all the information you can from the prospect during the call.

-The information you find may or may not seem directly relevant to your upcoming discussion, but it will give you the green light of when to ask for the sale.
+The information you find may or may not seem directly relevant to your upcoming discussion, but it will give you the green light of when to ask for the sale, if the occasion arises.

 So pay attention to the positive signs that your prospect gives you.